 In this section, you are supposed to elaborate the research questions.
 It involves pinpointing your area of study cohesively.

+Dissertation proposal methodology is the part of the paper that explains how your study was completed.
+It must show that your data is legit and relevant to your dissertation.
 If your work originates from materials that are already published, then you will be using non-empirical methods.
-However, if you are collecting primary data say through questionnaires, then your method is empirical.
+However, if you are collecting primary data, say through questionnaires, then your method is empirical.
 Methodology section is usually briefer when research is non-empirical whereas it is longer in the empirical case.
 You might be asked to use bullet points in the proposal in which case you have to list your intended actions in bullet forms, e.g. data evaluation, interviewing, and archive consulting.

 Do not second-guess the findings of your dissertation.
 You wouldn’t do the project if you already knew the outcomes.
 So, you should simply summarize the results you think you can generate and suggest a specific audience.